-“Moms are like Buttons – they hold everything together” says a quote.
+“Moms are like buttons – they hold everything together”, says a quote.
 So true about buttons.
 The jury is still out on some moms!

-A button is the most popular of all fasteners ( a zipper may disagree).
+A button is the most popular of all fasteners (a zipper may disagree).
 It is usually a small round disc, that secures an opening in garments, accessories and home decor.
 It is typically made of plastic but other materials are not uncommon.
 Other than functionality buttons are great as embellishment as well.

 People in the Indus valley civilization used buttons on their clothing and you know how old they are (think 3300 BC).
-Since then, all through history, rich wore clothes with buttons but the poor could not afford them – buttons were made of bronze, horn, shell, and other costly materials.
+Since then, all through history, the rich wore clothes with buttons but the poor could not afford them – buttons were made of bronze, horn, shell, and other costly materials.
 Now rich and poor fasten their clothes with the same plastic and other easily available, very inexpensive buttons.
 Hail mass production.

 Different types of buttons

 These are small plastic discs with four holes, made of Polyamide or Polyacrylonitrile.

 Shirt Buttons – On most button-up shirts there will be 8 such plastic buttons, out of which one is fastened on the back of the packet as a spare.
 For button-down shirts, there will be two smaller buttons fastening the collar edges down.

 Coat Buttons are plastic buttons which are bigger in size than the shirt buttons

 These are the sturdy buttons used on jeans and on leather garments.
 Jeans buttons and cuff links are metal buttons which are widely used.
 Check out this post on sewing a jeans button.